leighlawhon/leighlawhon.github.io/_posts/2023-07-01-color-theory.markdown

 ## Device Color
 Device color is another limitation to be aware of.
 Have you ever taken a photo of a beautiful sunset, only to print it out and see that your masterpiece photo is dull and murky?
 Inherent hardware limitations restrict the range of reproducible colors.
-Your computer monitor is not able to produce the full color spectrum and printing technology is capable of producing even less.
+Your computer monitor is not able to produce the full color spectrum and printing technology can produceg even less.
 The equipment we use to capture images, such as scanners and cameras, have their own range of colors they are limited to.
-In addition to that, all of these things, including our eyes, are susceptible to environment, age and the amount of time they have been active that day.
+In addition to that, all these things, including our eyes, are susceptible to environment, age and the amount of time they have been active that day.

-Here are two representations of the ranges, or gamuts, of color devices.
+Here are two representations of the ranges, or gamut, of color devices.
 In the first shape shown below, the rounded outer shape represents the visible spectrum mentioned above; what we can see with our eye.
 The inner triangle shows device color.
 As you can see it is quite a bit smaller than the visible spectrum.
 The second image to the right is more device specific and shows the top and bottom of a 3D color model.
 The outer shape (white mesh shape) represents the color that a typical LCD monitor can produce.
 ![spectrum](/assets/images/spectrum3.png){:.avatar}

 The inner core (color shape) is what can be produced by a high-end printer.
-Once again, it is a much smaller space and you will notice that there are some colors that can be produced in print that cannot be captured on a monitor.
+Once again, it is a much smaller, and you will notice that there are some colors that can be produced in print that cannot be captured on a monitor.
 ![spectrum](/assets/images/spectrum2.png)

 ## You Can’t Always Trust What You See
 One of the most shocking things I learned as an artist is that color has the illusion of energy and motion, and not just in the poetic sense.
 If you know how to harness this illusion, you can use it to great effect.
-If not, you can literally repel your view- ers and can make text very difficult to read.
+If not, you can literally repel your viewers and can make text very difficult to read.

 ## Vibrations
 Some colors vibrate when put next to other colors.
 In the chart below, you can see that, not only does it almost “hurt” to look at these colors, the text becomes very difficult to read without looking away.
 This is not something that you want your audience to experience.